Top 10 Types of Financial Models

 Learn the foundations in our online financial modeling courses.

 The DCF model builds on the 3 statement model to value a company based on the Net Present Value (NPV) of the business’ future cash flow.
 The DCF model takes the cash flows from the 3 statement model, makes some adjustments where necessary, and then uses the XNPV function in Excel to discount them back to today at the company’s Weighted Average Cost of Capital (WACC).

 These types of financial models are used in equity research and other areas of the capital markets.

-Investment bankers and corporate development professionals will also build IPO models in Excel to value their business in advance of going public.
+Investment bankers and corporate development professionals also build IPO models in Excel to value their business in advance of going public.
 These models involve looking at comparable company analysis in conjunction with an assumption about how much investors would be willing to pay for the company in question.
 The valuation in an IPO model includes “an IPO discount” to ensure the stock trades well in the secondary market.

 This type of model is built by taking several DCF models and adding them together.
-Next, any additional components of the business that might not be suitable for a DCF analysis (i.e. marketable securities, which would be valued based on the market) are added to that value of the business.
-So, for example, you would sum up (hence “Sum of the Parts”) the value of business unit A, business unit B, and investments C, less liabilities D to arrive at the Net Asset Value for the company.
+Next, any additional components of the business that might not be suitable for a DCF analysis (e.g., marketable securities, which would be valued based on the market) are added to that value of the business.
+So, for example, you would sum up (hence “Sum of the Parts”) the value of business unit A, business unit B, and investments C, minus liabilities D to arrive at the Net Asset Value for the company.